5 Star Review

 An extrapleural pneumonectomy can offer hope for patients, but it’s important to understand the most serious risk is death after surgery.
 The mortality rate for EPP is higher compared to the less invasive P/D procedure.
 A 2024 review comparing mortality found a death rate of 6% for EPP and 2.2% for P/D.

 Additionally, complications can arise after EPP surgery.
-The 2024 review reported that the complication rate ranged between 38%–68% for EPP, while P/D ranged between 26%–58%.
+The 2024 review reported that the complication rate ranged between 38% and 68% for EPP.
+The P/D complication rate ranged between 26% and 58%.
 Notably, nearly 10% of EPP patients required an unexpected return to the operating room, compared to just 1.5% for P/D patients.

 Another important consideration is the possibility of cancer recurrence after EPP.
 According to a 2012 study on multimodal therapy for mesothelioma, local recurrence can occur in up to 80% of EPP patients.
-However, this rate reduces to 13% when patients receive radiation therapy after surgery.
+But this rate drops to 13% when patients receive radiation therapy after surgery.
 Nonetheless, recurrence at distant sites can still affect up to 55% of patients.

 Short-Term EPP Risks

-Other risks of EPP for mesothelioma include blood clots, heart problems and pneumonia, among others.
+Other risks of EPP for mesothelioma include blood clots, heart problems and pneumonia.
 Understanding these risks can help patients and their families make informed decisions about their treatment options.

 Common Short-Term EPP Risks